ucfopen/canvasapi/CONTRIBUTING.md

 ##### API Coverage Tests

 We use the [requests-mock](https://pypi.python.org/pypi/requests-mock) library to simulate API responses.
 Those mock responses live inside the `fixtures` directory in JSON files.
-Each files name describes the endpoints that are contained within.
+Each file's name describes the endpoints that are contained within.
 For example, course endpoints live in `course.json`.
 These fixtures are loaded on demand in a given test.
 Let's look at `test_get_user` in `test_course.py` as an example:

 ```python
 # get_user()